 Policy Group 2:

-A climate pact is a large program of public investment, financed by public debt, to accomplish the energy transition needed to halt climate change.
+A climate pact is a large program of public investment, financed by public debt, to accomplish the energy transition as an important step towards decarbonising our economies.
 Investments would concern renewable power plants, public transportation, thermal renovation of building, and sustainable agriculture.

 Q11.2 Would a climate pact have overall positive or negative impacts on employment?